drivly/kafka.do/README.md

 ## Consume messages from Kafka topic

 The `consume` methods allow you to consume messages from a topic.
-These methods update the consumed offeset.
+These methods update a topic's offset if any messages are consumed.

 ### Consume a single message from a Kafka topic